davidchatz/newworld/invasions/README.md

 ## Membership

 By tracking membership the bot can then report on members participation in invasions.
 - `/irus member add` to add a new member or update a member.
 You must get the player name exactly the same, including case.
-The command will also update invasion results based on the starting date specified.
+The command will also update the player's member in invasions on or after the starting date.
 - `/irus member remove` to remove a member who has left the company.
+- `/irus member list` will generate a CSV of all the current members to download from a link.

 ## Invasions